ArenRedd/arenredd.github.io/_posts/2025-05-28-arch-linux-cli-troubleshooting-and-grub-customization.md

 Cue the dramatic music 🎻.

 I started Googling.
 Turns out, termshark uses tshark, which in turn needs permission to read from network interfaces.
-And on Linux, raw socket access is sacred ground — not just any user gets in.
+And on linux, raw socket access is sacred ground — not just any user gets in.

 I had two options: